beadarshh/beadarshh/README.md

 ## ✨ About Me

-I'm a passionate **full-stack developer** and **tech innovator** currently working as a **Technical Fellow at Drone Federation India**, building digital infrastructure for India's drone ecosystem.
+I'm a passionate **full-stack developer** and **tech innovator** currently working as a **Software Fellow at Drone Federation India**, building digital infrastructure for India's drone ecosystem.
 With hands-on experience in software development, API design, system architecture, and UI/UX design, I thrive on solving complex problems through elegant code.

-🎓 **B.Tech in Computer Science & Engineering** (87.35/100) from Guru Tegh Bahadur 4th Centenary Engineering College
+🎓 **B.Tech in Computer Science & Engineering** (9.05/10) from Guru Tegh Bahadur 4th Centenary Engineering College, affiliated by GGSIPU

-📍 **Location:** East Delhi, Delhi, India | 📱 **Phone:** +91-9555995196
+📍 **Location:** Delhi, India | 📱 **Phone:** +91-9555995196

 ### 🎯 What I Do